Contemporary Czech costume jewelry in Moscow.

-You will have the opportunity to visit the Handmade Dreams exhibition mapping the current tendencies in Czech costume jewelry at the Muzeum of Glass Marinha Grande, where it will be on show from 6.
-10. 2018 to 10.
-2. 2019.
+You will have the opportunity to visit the Handmade Dreams exhibition mapping the current tendencies in Czech costume jewelry at the Czech Center Moscow in Russia, where it will be on show from 22.
+11. to 15.
+12. 2019.

-There will be a short talk on the history of costume jewellery made of Czech glass followed by a fashion show with a commentary as part of the official opening, which will take place on at 4 pm 6th October in the presence of the curator Petr Nový.
 Secondary and upper secondary applied arts schools from Liberec, Jablonec nad Nisou and Železný Brod which focus on glass will also present their talent at the exhibition.
 The activities of these schools have contributed greatly to the development of jewellery making which is of great economic significance in the north Bohemian region.
-The exhibition will last until 10th February.

 The Handmade Dreams exhibition presents the current tendencies in Czech costume jewelry production by means of a selection of items undertaken by the curator Petr Nový (the Museum of Glass and Costume Jewellery in Jablonec nad Nisou) ranging from the inspiration provided by traditional patterns through to contemporary trends and onto a vision of the future represented by a selection of the winning works from the Master of Crystal design competition.
 Czech jewelry brands working with costume jewellery semi-products have also been included among the exhibits.